JobNmadu/Dyn4cast/README.md

 - Smooth Spline
 - ARIMA
 - Quadratic
-- Essembled with equal weight
+- Ensembled with equal weight
-- Essembled based on weight
+- Ensembled based on weight
-- Essembled based on weight of fit
+- Ensembled based on weight of fit

-Note that a *warning* (not *error*) is thrown up while estimating the RMSE for the `Essembled with equal weight` model.
+Note that a *warning* (not *error*) is thrown up while estimating the RMSE for the `Ensembled with equal weight` model.
 It was thoroughly investigated and causes no harm.
 Efforts are still on to silence the warning, which I will soon.
 The warning is one of such issues that is general to R. If you set your *chunk option* to `warning = FALSE` you